 The game-changing impact of Al and the increasing demand for operational efficiency mean that agencies are becoming more proactive partners to our clients in managing that transformation.
-We can help them implement AI workflows and processes faster, better, cheaper than they can likely do within their own organisations. ▶

-Proactive AI partners continued That's partly down to the nature of matrix organsation, but also because they have a much wider range of things to focus on.
+We can help them implement Al workflows and processes faster, better and cheaper than they can likely do within their own organisations. ► Proactive AI partners continued That's partly down to the nature of matrix organisation, but also because they have a much wider range of things to focus on.
 It is not a case of us selling them our intellectual property; it must be done in a way that builds up their processes and integrates into their organisation.
 So, we're seeing more opportunities to come in on a consultancy basis, which may be to provide a complete workflow of how they operate, from strategy and insights all the way to media execution and delivery.
 Clients also want more content, at better quality, but at the same cost or less.
-We've been talking about faster, better, cheaper for years now, and with Al and related technologies we are truly able to deliver that promise.
-Leveraging Al also means adopting new commercial models.
-We've recently started talking to clients about the value of adopting an outcome- and output-based remuneration model, and this does present challenges.
-Instead of telling them how many hours we worked, we explain, 'this is the outcome you're going to get for this dollar amount'.
+We've been talking about 'faster, better, cheaper' for years now, and with Al and related technologies, including Monks.
+Flow, we are truly able to deliver that promise.
+Leveraging AI also means adopting new commercial models.
+We've recently started talking to clients about the value of adopting an outcome and output-based remuneration model, and this does present challenges.
+Instead of telling them how many hours we worked, we explain, "this is the outcome you're going to get for this dollar amount."
 The onus is on us to show that it is more cost effective for their operation; in other words to demonstrate the value that is delivered.
 Our objective is to help them transform the economics of their business.
 And that requires a degree of transparency on our part, at least to the extent that they understand how we operate.
-Many clients have been consolidating their agency rosters because there is the expectation that AI will deliver faster, better, cheaper which in turn often leads to pressure from the CEO or the CFO for the marketing budget to be cut.
-So marketing departments are cutting down on rosters of multiple agencies in order to work with the most costeffective partners that are truly delivering value.
-Above all, clients are looking to us to support them and to keep them up to speed on everything that is happening with Al. It's critical that we are a thought leader and an industry leader on Al, and that we can explain what the latest advancements mean for marketing and for their business.
-"Clients are looking to us to support them and to keep them up to speed on everything that is happening with Al" It's in our interest that they're as knowledgeable and educated and advanced in Al as we are - because if your clients don't understand it, then they're less likely to align to it.
-General Motors Evolving the agency and client relationship General Motors is a great example of how the agency/client relationship is evolving.
-As their global Foundational Partner, we bring simplicity, consistency, scale and cost savings to the process of content creation using technology (Adobe), automation (AI), and best-in-class digital creative and craft Monks will "bring a modern approach to real-time, efficient content development" and "a significant change in the way that we're doing business."
-Molly Peck Chief Transformation Officer, General Motors
+Many clients have been consolidating their agency rosters because there is the expectation that Al will deliver faster, better, cheaper, which in turn often leads to pressure from the CEO or the CFO for the marketing budget to be cut.
+So marketing departments are cutting down on rosters of multiple agencies in order to work with the most cost-effective partners that are truly delivering value.
+Above all, clients are looking to us to support them and to keep them up to speed on everything that is happening with AI.
+For clients pulling their advertising back in-house, we need to be involved in their change management process and the internal transformation required to make this happen.
+It's critical that we are a thought leader and an industry leader on AI, and that we can explain what the latest advancements mean for marketing and for their business.
+It's in our interest that they're as knowledgeable and educated and advanced in AI as we are - because if your clients don't understand it, then they're less likely to align to it.
+General Motors Evolving the agency and client relationship We're delivering Al-driven, technology-driven (Adobe), hyper-personalized content at scale - optimizing speed, precision, and cost-efficiency.
+This reflects our strength as an Orchestration Partner, seamlessly connecting ideas, technology and talent to simplify modern marketing.
+"Monks will bring a tech-savvy, Al-powered approach to creating personalized, real-time content - taking the way we do business to the next level" Molly Peck General Motors Executive Director Global Marketing Excellence